Skip to main content

 Verify your email

-If you signed up with a password, DataErai emails you a verification link.
+If you created a Dataerai email/password account, Dataerai emails you a verification link.
 Open it to activate your account, then sign in.
+Email verification is only required for Dataerai email/password accounts, not Globus sign-in.

 Create a project